OPEN EVENING 4TH FEBRUARY 2025 – REGISTER HERE

 Be Patient

-Finally, it helps to be patient while you’re looking for work as a makeup artist.
+Finally, it helps to be patient while you’re looking for makeup artist jobs.

-When you’re just starting out in film, you should expect to be a trainee for at least 2-years before you move onto a junior level (although this is a little bit different for TV, theatre and fashion).
+When you’re just starting out in film makeup artist jobs, you should expect to be a trainee for at least 2 years before you move on to a junior level (although this is a little bit different for TV, theatre, and fashion makeup artists).

 Don’t be disheartened by this though.
 Every job provides experience which is invaluable, even if it’s not demonstrating your creative talents.